 Several poems about DALC’s conserved lands, including Morrison Preserve and one of our conservation easement properties, will be published in an upcoming Writing the Land anthology.
-Erin also wrote a poem for Sardeson Preserve, where we will be holding a poetry hike on June 1st.
+Erin also wrote a poem for Sardeson Preserve.
 Although Sardeson is our smallest preserve, at only twelve acres, Erin spent the whole day there, observing its intricacies—and, she notes, “There’s so much more to be revealed!”

 Knowing that Roland Sardeson was a stone mason, Erin chose to focus on the rocky outcroppings dotted throughout the Sardeson Preserve.
 Erin describes her process as allurement jotting down notes, paying attention to her senses, and seeing what shows up.
 But the field day is just the first step in the process of creating a poem.
 “Then I write, and rewrite, and rewrite again,” Erin laughs.